-What We Do - Federal Research Bank of Chicago
+What We Do - Federal Reserve Bank of Chicago

-“How the Fed Works” was created by the Federal Reserve Bank of Chicago to give economics teachers a hands-on activity to engage their students.
-Included is a DVD which provides an inside look at the role of the Fed, and an accompanying curriculum guide emphasizes key points teachers can highlight as students participate in scenarios to illustrate how prices, inflation, and ultimately monetary policy can affect their behavior and our economy’s well-being.
+“What We Do” was created by the Federal Reserve Bank of Chicago to give economics teachers a hands-on activity to engage their students.
+Included is a DVD which provides an inside look at the role of the Fed.
+Plus, an accompanying curriculum guide emphasizes key points teachers can highlight as students participate in scenarios to illustrate how prices, inflation, and ultimately monetary policy can affect their behavior and our economy’s well-being.

 While the Federal Reserve can be a complex entity, its mission is simple: to help keep the U.S. economy running smoothly.